Version 11.7 of Unicon

 but are usually invoked by Ui.
 These executables, unlike the command-line

-versions, do not require an MS-DOS console window, and thus are useful
+versions, do not require a console window (cmd.exe), and thus are useful

 for creating programs like Ui that are launched from a shortcut or menu.